Legislators -- Nevada

 Found in 4 Collections and/or Records:

-Abstract William J. Raggio, a Republican, was Nevada's longest serving state senator, his tenure lasted from 1972 until his resignation in 2011.
+Overview William J. Raggio, a Republican, was Nevada's longest serving state senator, his tenure lasted from 1972 until his resignation in 2011.
 For most of his senatorial career Raggio was widely considered to be the unequaled master of the legislative process.
-He served as the Assistant District Attorney of Washoe County from 1952 to 1958, and later as the District Attorney from 1958-1970.
-During his time in the DA's office, he handled a number of high profile cases, including one with vice kingpin...
+He served as the Assistant District Attorney of Washoe County from 1952-1958, and later as the District Attorney from 1958-1970.
+During his time in the District Attorney's office, he handled a number of high profile cases, including one with...

 Abstract Consists primarily of scrapbooks; also administrative files for Russell's terms as U.S. Representative and governor, and photos.
 Scrapbooks consist of clippings; administrative files include correspondence, reports, and Governors' Conferences materials.

-Abstract Included are clippings about Segerblom and her husband, Cliff, articles written by Segerblom, and biographical materials about family members: mother, Hazel Bell Wines (Nevada Assemblyman); grandfather W.R.
+Abstract Genevieve Segerblom (March 15, 1918 – January 4, 2013) was an American politician of the Nevada Assembly throughout 1992 and 2000.
+Included are clippings between 1907-1994 about Segerblom and her husband, Cliff, articles written by Segerblom, and biographical materials about family members: mother, Hazel Bell Wines (Nevada Assemblyman); grandfather W.R.
 "Johnny" Bell (Nevada State Senator); and uncle, Norman Bell.